DNS - Domain Name System in Computer Networking

 Integration with Blockchain and Decentralized Systems

 Integrating DNS with blockchain technology can provide immutable and transparent domain name management, improving security and trust.
+Examples include Unstoppable Domains (.crypto, .blockchain) and Handshake (.hns), which use blockchain for domain registration and resolution.

 DNS in IoT and 5G Networks

 DNS will play a critical role in the expanding Internet of Things (IoT) and 5G networks, facilitating the management and connectivity of billions of devices.
+Challenges include handling massive query volumes, supporting edge computing architectures, and providing low-latency resolution for real-time applications like autonomous vehicles and industrial automation.

 Suggetested Articles